markusressel/ESPHome-IR-Remote-Light/README.md

 * Create a new ESPHome configuration YAML file
 * Copy the contents of [esphome-ir-light.yaml](esphome-ir-light.yaml) into it
-* Customize the basic device cnfiguration (Board, WiFi, etc.) to your liking
+* Customize the basic device configuration (Board, WiFi, etc.) to your liking
 * Flash it onto your ESP based board

 ## Connect to Home Assistant